Hawxy/Fga.Net/README.md

 builder.Services.AddOpenFgaMiddleware();
 ```

-The `WithAuth0FgaDefaults` extension will configure the relevant OpenFGA client settings to work with Auth0 FGA's US environment.
+The `ConfigureAuth0Fga` extension will configure the client to work with the Auth0 US environment.
+An environment selector will be added as additional regions come online.

 ### OpenFGA